Study information

 Publishing

-For students considering an academic career or want to raise their professional profile of activities, various opportunities exist for students to actively submit articles or papers to law focused journals or mediums, or be involved in their editorial activities.
-For example, some students submit articles to the Groningen Journal of International Law.
+If you are considering an academic career or want to raise your professional profile of activities, various opportunities exist to actively submit articles or papers to law focused journals or mediums, or be involved in their editorial activities.
+For example, some students submit articles to the Groningen Journal of International Law or write for the Groningen Centre for Health Law blog.